oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Activities/guardians-of-the-rift.md

 **Raiments of the eye** outfit will boost the number of runes created during the minigame.

-- 10% extra runes for each piece or 60% extra runes for the full outfit _(MUSTbe equipped in skilling)_
+- 10% extra runes for each piece or 60% extra runes for the full outfit _(MUST be equipped in skilling)_
 - This extra runes effect also applies to other runes outside of GOTR

 **Fragments**